sameerqureshii/Jarvis-AI-Assistant/README.md

 `speak_old(text)`

-**Purpose:** Alternative text-to-speech using offline pyttsx3 engine
+**Purpose:** Alternative text-to-speech using offline pyttsx3 engine.

 **How it works:**

-  • Uses the local pyttsx3 engine for offline TTS
+  • Uses the local pyttsx3 engine for offline TTS<br>
   • More reliable but less natural sounding than Google TTS

 **Parameters:**